wfurphy/bynder-content-blocks/README.md

-# Content Blocks for Content Workflow by Bynder
+# Content Blocks for Bynder's Content Workflow

 This NodeJS sample application is intended as middleware between any application in a MarTech ecosystem and Bynder's Content Workflow.
 It shows how to use **guidelines** fields in a master **Template** as predefined **Content Blocks** to populate editable **text** fields in a new content **Items**.